JulioGT/lego/README.md

 1. delay
 2. children

-The `delay` parameter receives the amount of time (in miliseconds) to delay between automatically cycling an item.
-If a non-integer value is sent the it won't change to the next slide, you have to do it manually by clicking "Next" or "Previous".
+The `delay` parameter receives the amount of time (in milliseconds) to delay between automatically cycling an item.
+If a non-integer value is sent, the app will not show the next slide.
+Instead, you will have to do it manually by clicking "Next" or "Previous".

 The `children` parameter receives the slides to show, each slide contains the following fields.